OpenLocalizationTestOrg/azure-docs-pr-test.ko-KR/articles/data-factory/data-factory-use-custom-activities.md

                         {
                             Description = "Use custom activity",

                             // Initial value for pipeline's active period.
-With this, you won't need to set slice status Start = PipelineActivePeriodStartTime,
+With this, you won't need tooset slice status Start = PipelineActivePeriodStartTime,
                             End = PipelineActivePeriodEndTime,
                             IsPaused = false,